navgurukul/bhanwari-devi/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### Let's see the file structure now.
+## Let's see the file structure now.
-## Please don't get confused and run away.
+### Please don't get confused and run away.
 I know it's a bit long.But It's detailed, and look closely it's actually simple and not that complex.:P
 ### ![Gif](https://media.giphy.com/media/UB2GxvYsswbBu/giphy.gif) <br/>
 ### The file structure looks something like this.
     ├── src                     # Source files
         ├──asset                # assets that belongs commonly in all components.
         ├──components           # Components and their child components.
-           ├──Course            # Course component and it's child components ├──CreateCourse   # Child Component
+           ├──Course            # Course component and it's child components ├──index.js
+              ├──styles.scss
+              ├──constants.js
+              ├──CreateCourse   #Course realted child component
                  ├──CourseForm
                  ├──index.js
                  ├──styles.scss